 Did you know...
 Admiral Lord Nelson was a frequent visitor to Deal and stayed in the Royal Hotel? (© Caroline Mills)

 ...That Britain’s National Memorial to “The Few”, the Battle of Britain Memorial, is in White Cliffs Country?
-Dedicated to the heroic and selfless deeds of the men who won the Battle of Britain in 1940, this incredible clifftop memorial, together with the replica Spitfire and Hurricane and Christopher Foxley-Norris Memorial Wall, offers a calm place of reflection and pilgrimage.
+Dedicated to the heroic and selfless deeds of the men who won the Battle of Britain in 1940, this incredible clifftop memorial, looking out over the White Cliffs and across the water to France, together with the replica Spitfire and Hurricane and Christopher Foxley-Norris Memorial Wall, offers a calm place of reflection and pilgrimage.
 The Wing, an eye-catching building designed in the shape of a Spitfire wing, complete with its famous uplift, houses the visitor centre and Scramble Experience - an exciting, hands-on attraction that uses audio-visual effects, a video wall and other special techniques to show something of what "the Few" experienced in the summer and early autumn of 1940.
+This amazing place cannot be missed from your visit to White Cliffs Country.

 That Admiralty Pier in Dover was from where the first person to swim across the English Channel launched himself?
 On 24th August 1875, Captain Matthew Webb dived into the sea from Admiralty Pier in Dover and landed near Calais after 21 hours 45 minutes.
 His previous attempt to swim the channel had failed.
 Capt Webb was killed in 1883, attempting to swim Niagara Falls.
-Walls of The White Horse pub in Dover have been decorated with the autographs of cross-channel swimmers throughout the decades.
-This traditional inn, an ale house since 1574, has survived wartime bombing raids while its neighbours have not been so fortunate.
+Walls of The White Horse in Dover have been decorated with the autographs of cross-channel swimmers throughout the decades.
+An ale house since 1574, the pub survived wartime bombing raids while its neighbour, a Norman church, was not quite so fortunate.
+Enjoy a drink and a bite to eat on the sun terrace of this traditional Kentish inn - and perhaps wander down to the beaches from which brave swimmers have launched themselves, to begin their adventurous cross-channel swimming attempts.
+Fancy a paddle?

 Did you know... that the creator of James Bond, Ian Fleming, lived in St Margaret's Bay?